A Short History of Detective Fiction

 In the twentieth century, Endeavour Morse (who was always a Chief Inspector, never plain old ‘Inspector Morse’, despite the title of the television series) was merely one in a long list of Oxford detectives.
 Some notable detectives who predate him are Lord Peter Wimsey, created by Dorothy L. Sayers, and Oxford professor Gervase Fen, created by ‘Edmund Crispin’, real name Bruce Montgomery, who was a contemporary of Philip Larkin and Kingsley Amis at Oxford during the early 1940s.
 Crispin has been called one of the last great exponents of the classic detective novel.
 Montgomery was a skilled painter and composer, too: among other achievements, he composed the musical scores for numerous Carry On films.

 The most popular writer of detective fiction of all time is probably Agatha Christie – and there are so many fascinating Agatha Christie facts that we’ve dealt with her in a separate post.
-To learn more about classic detective stories, discover these 10 great rivals of Sherlock Holmes.
+To learn more about classic detective stories, discover these 10 great rivals of Sherlock Holmes and the forgotten author of this comic crime novel from the genre’s golden age.

 Posted on February 13, 2013, in Fiction, History, Literature, Novels, Short stories, Stories, Victorians and tagged detective story, Fiction, Novels, Sherlock, short stories.
 Bookmark the permalink.
 56 Comments.